-May 2 - 13, 2018
+May 2 - 13, 2019

-Experience tropical cropping systems, from industrial export crops to traditional Mayan milpa systems, through interactions with local field professionals, farmers, community members and professors.
+Experience tropical cropping systems, from industrial export crops to subsistence agricultural systems, through interactions with local field professionals, farmers, community members and professors.
 Assess the impact of these systems on food security and the environment in Guatemala.
 Enjoy visits to Antigua Guatemala, ruins of an ancient Mayan city, and more!

 This is a 3-credit intensive course, and you will travel and/or attend lectures/field visits on each day of the course.
 Knowledge of Spanish is an asset but is not mandatory, all discussions are translated.

 Help will be provided to find a credited McGill internship placement, if you would like to stay in Guatemala after the course.